The How Thermometer is Made for 2024

 Digital thermometers contain a little computing mechanism and a resistor.
 The computer converts the difference in resistance into a difference in temperature and offers a digital readout in degrees.
 The Thermos resistor sensor is called a thermostat.

-What is Thermometer is Made
+Thermometer Is Made

 A thermometer is a temperature-measuring instrument that is typically made using a combination of various materials.
 The specific materials used may vary depending on the type of thermometer and its intended purpose, but here are some common components: